AIAgenticWorld/claude-cowork-portfolio/README.md

 3. Claude will read the skill descriptions and activate the right skill based on what you ask

 Each skill folder contains a `docs/setup.md` with the specific tool requirements and configuration notes for that skill.

 ---

-## Upwork Profile

-These skills were built and are maintained by a digital marketing specialist with experience in AI automation, CRM integration, and sales operations.
-Available for custom Claude Cowork skill development, n8n workflow automation, and MCP tool integration.

-[View Upwork Profile](https://www.upwork.com) <!-- replace with your profile URL -->

----